openmrs/openmrs-book-guide/transitioning-to-openmrs.md

 Your project implementation team should include clinic staff:

-1. Management are aware of funding obligations and third party reporting requirements.
+1. **Management** are aware of funding obligations and third party reporting requirements.

-2. Health care providers are focused on improving patient care.
+2. **Health care providers** are focused on improving patient care.

-3. Administrative staff are specialists of workflow issues and clinic processes.
+3. **Administrative staff** are specialists of workflow issues and clinic processes.

 The team could also include the following people that may or may not be from the clinic:

-1. Asystem administrator is in charge of installing and maintaining OpenMRS inside of the clinic's ICT infrastructure.
+1. A **system administrator** is in charge of installing and maintaining OpenMRS inside of the clinic's ICT infrastructure.

-2. Medical informatics expert\(s\) create clinical documentation and ensure that data is managed properly in the system.
+2. **Medical informatics expert\(s\)** create clinical documentation and ensure that data is managed properly in the system.
 Develop reports.

-3. \(Optional\) Aproject manager or coordinator.
+3. \(Optional\) A **project manager or coordinator**.
 For larger implementations, this person works to hold people accountable to finishing their work in a timely manner, and ensures the project is on track.

-4. \(Optional\) Software developersmay be needed for locations that decide to customize the system.
+4. \(Optional\) **Software developers** may be needed for locations that decide to customize the system.

 It is very important to include clinical staff \(for example nurses, data entry clerks, and others\) in your implementation team from the earliest phases of the project so that the resulting deployment is useful for them and easy for them to use.